Aging of the United States: Social welfare and healthcare

 By 2030, 20% of Americans are predicted to be past the age of retirement, which could pose a burden to the healthcare system.
 Older and retired people tend to need more health services, which must be provided by their younger counterparts, so some demographers have theorized that this could have a negative impact on the country.
 Experts suggest that the number of geriatricians will have to triple to meet the demands of the rising elderly.
 Demand for other healthcare professionals, such as nurses, occupational therapists, physical therapists and dentists is also projected to rise, as well as for common geriatric healthcare needs, such as medications, joint replacements and cardiovascular operations.
 Between 1966 and 2023, the number of people qualified for Medicare tripled to nearly 65 million, with 10 million seniors and disabled people being added to the system from 2013 to 2023.

 In the early 2020s, among Americans aged 65 or older, 14% of all expenditures goes to healthcare, compared to 8% for the general population.
 While some enjoy living by themselves, others suffer from physical or mental health issues being socially isolated.
 Osteoporosis and osteopenia (bone loss) are a common occurrence among American women aged 50 and over, though not among men.
 Arthritis, cancer, diabetes, obesity, and cognitive issues are among the most common issues faced by Americans over the age of 65.
 Older adults who have worked in the construction industry have shown high rates of chronic diseases.
+But medical innovations have curbed the rising cost of healthcare by making it cheaper to achieve the same results as before.

 Between the late 2010s and early 2020s, Millennials and Generation Z joined the workforce in large numbers, allowing the U.S. to maintain a relatively large tax base, alleviating concerns over the financial sustainability of various social-welfare programs.
 Furthermore, because American welfare programs are less generous than Europe's, they are also less vulnerable to demographic shifts.
 Nevertheless, in 2023, both Medicare and Social Security as they stand are projected to run out of funds by the late 2020s and mid-2030s, respectively.
 With the Inflation Reduction Act of 2022, the Joe Biden administration sought to curb the cost of medical care by allowing Medicare to negotiate lower costs for certain drugs and treatments, such as insulin.
 In general, though, few American politicians want to prioritize improving the nation's life expectancy, which is relatively low compared to other developed countries.
 Those who do disagree on how to achieve the intended results, and some proposals, such as restrictions on the consumption of cigarettes and sugary drinks, have triggered a backlash.